Sandip-Mallick/Initial-Email/README.md

 1. Open Outlook and select an email
 2. Click the "Initial Email" button in the ribbon
-3. In the taskpane that appears, click "Save Email as JSON"
+3. In the taskpane that appears:
-4. The email content will be downloaded as a JSON file to your local system
+   - Click "Save Email as JSON" to download the email content as a JSON file
+   - Click "Send to Azure OpenAI" to analyze the email using Azure OpenAI

 ## Troubleshooting